binkley/spikes/domain-persistence-modeling/README.md

 One downside: This violates the rule that only `update` mutates objects.
 Rather, for children, `update`, `assignTo`, and `unassignFromAny` all mutate.

+## Implementation

+The general pattern for a domain type is:

+1. A _Factory_ type, responsible for creating instances, and coordinating with other factories and external dependencies (_e.g._, the framework application event publisher)
+2. A _Record_ type, representing persisted data
+3. A _Repository_ type, representing interactions with persistence (generally queries for records, and deletion)
+4. A _Snapshot_ type, representing domain state as of creation

+The _Domain_ type knows **only** about (directly or indirectly):

+* Its factory
+* Its record
+* Its snapshot (and _Domain_ does not use the snapshot, but hands it back to the _Factory_ or helper methods as needed)

+(There may be other details, but this is the general approach.)

+A goal here is to minimize coupling, and follow an easily reproduced pattern without falling back to a full-on ORM (like Hibernate).

 ## Open questions

 1. Should snapshots be deep or shallow?